Bun Bang Fai 2026: Dates, Traditions & Travel Guide

 Photo of author

-What is the Bun Bang Fai Rocket Festival?
+What Is the Bun Bang Fai Rocket Festival?

 Handmade rocket launching high into the blue sky during the Bun Bang Fai Rocket Festival in Thailand